Authored by the expert who managed and guided the team behind the France Property Pack

 Could property prices jump again in Nouvelle-Aquitaine as of 2026?

-As of early 2026, the likelihood of a renewed price surge across all of Nouvelle-Aquitaine is medium, but in specific high-demand pockets like Bordeaux prime neighborhoods and the Basque coast, the risk of sharp price jumps is higher due to constrained supply.
+As of early 2026, the likelihood of a broad price surge across all of Nouvelle-Aquitaine is low to medium, but in the most supply-constrained pockets like Bordeaux prime, the Arcachon basin, and the Basque coast, a localized jump of 3% to 6% over the next year is quite possible.

 Please also note that we regularly publish and update real estate price forecasts for Nouvelle-Aquitaine here.